siegert-lab/morphOMICs/README.md

 - [Usage](#usage)

 # Overview
-`morphOMICs_v2` is a topological data analysis approach which combines the Topological Morphology Descriptor (TMD) with bootstrapping approach, dimensionality reduction strategies to visualize microglial morphological signatures and their relationships across different biological conditions.
+`morphOMICs` is a topological data analysis approach which combines the Topological Morphology Descriptor (TMD) with bootstrapping approach, dimensionality reduction strategies to visualize microglial morphological signatures and their relationships across different biological conditions.

 # Required Dependencies